Getting started with Airtable Interface Designer

 • Sort by - Set the way that cards will be sorted in this visualization.

-• Fields - Pick which fields are visible in the visualization.
+• Label - Configure which fields will be shown in a calendar event’s label.
 Due to space constraints, this option doesn't always show all fields.
-Use the "Preview" property covered in the "Appearance" section below to better control for this.

 • Appearance